How the 2021 busy season is different

 Across the country, some accounting firms prepared for the 2021 busy season by staffing up and offering more flexible work options for employees who are dealing with family issues during the pandemic.

 But navigating business needs amid employees’ personal needs during an ongoing pandemic has proved to be challenging.

 “I had a team meeting where I basically told the team, ‘Look, this year sucks,'” said Mason.
-“We are living through the weirdest year anyone’s ever had to deal with, and many of us have young children at home."
-Extra hurdles for women
+“We are living through the weirdest year anyone’s ever had to deal with, and many of us have young children at home.”

 from LeanIn.org and consulting firm McKinsey & Company found that at least a quarter of women have considered downshifting their careers or leaving the workforce because of COVID-19.
 More than 300 companies employing more than 12 million people were included in the study.

 Mason’s 25-person team primarily handles accounting work for the technology and cannabis industries.
 They spent the final months of 2020 “buckling down and really being cognizant of where we’re spending time,” she said, so they could get caught up and focus on the coming busy season.